 It is not enough to tell people what not to do, we have to replace this with what is healthy.
 Healthy relationships and sexuality are an integral part of the human experience with physical, intellectual, social, and spiritual dimensions.
-Helping people to identify and create opportunities to explore their own sexuality in a positive and healthy manner is crucial to achieving a culture in which sexuality is regarded as a normal and healthy component of each of our lives.2 A useful framework to support healthier and safer communities for all people is understanding the Social Determinants of Health, which help us understand how this work is connected to so many other efforts.
+Helping people to identify and create opportunities to explore their own sexuality in a positive and healthy manner is crucial to achieving a culture in which sexuality is regarded as a normal and healthy component of each of our lives.
+Having access to information on healthy sexuality, supports young people in setting and respecting boundaries, recognizing and understanding consent, and fostering bodily agency and autonomy.
+These skills help young people to stay safe and also reduce their risk of offending as they age.
+A useful framework to support healthier and safer communities for all people is understanding the Social Determinants of Health, which help us understand how this work is connected to so many other efforts.